That Day We Sang: 2014 television film

 Provisionally entitled Tubby and Enid, filming of a television adaption began on 6 January 2014 using locations in Liverpool, Manchester and Huddersfield Town Hall.
 It was produced by Paul Frift with executive producers Hilary Bevan Jones and Matthew Read and eventually broadcast under the original name on 26 December 2014.
-Seen by 2.57 million viewers, it was the 8th most watched programme on BBC2 that week.
+Seen by 2.57 million viewers, it was the eighth most watched programme on BBC Two that week.
 It was Wood's last major work before her death in April 2016.